ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 * Spread out instances by provisioning to multiple data centers.
 * Provision smaller instance sizes.
 * Alter the instance storage from SAN to LOCAL or LOCAL to SAN.

+## Why can't I view the password for a recently provisioned virtual server even though you have the correct permissions?
+{: #troubleshoot-view-password}
+{: troubleshoot}
+{: support}

+### Why it's happening
+{: #why-cant-view-password}

+ This problem can occur if a firewall prevents the provisioning framework from updating the password value.

+### How to fix it
+{: #how-to-fix-view-password}

+* _Option 1_: Update the firewall to allow the IBM Cloud service IP ranges as described the firewall [documentation](https://cloud.ibm.com/docs/vsrx?topic=hardware-firewall-shared-ibm-cloud-ip-ranges){: external}.
+These ranges allow for provisioning, monitoring, and management.
+Restart the server so the provisioning network to populate the password in the portal.
+* _Option 2_: Bypass the VLAN of the server from the firewall.
+Then, restart the server to allow provisioning network to populate the password in the portal and then route the VLAN back in the firewall.